abes-esr/eplouribousse/README_en.md

 12. authentication controls,
 13. parameterization of derogation reasons,
 14. administration of faulty card cases,
-15. multilingual support (French, English, German, extensible to other languages),
-16. contact forms : to contact either the webmaster(s) or the developer(s),
+15. contact forms : to contact either the webmaster(s) or the developer(s),
-17. csv export for the main lists,
+16. csv export for the main lists,
-18. autonomous password management.
+17. autonomous password management.

 # Other services :